 Springfield Armory M1903 #605811.
 An original example that shows heavy wear, this rifle is in a very dense serial number range for M1903s documented to the 4th Marine Brigade (Tim Plowman collection).

 The Great War found the Marine Corps, like the army, being rapidly filled with men and equipment.
 By the spring of 1917, Springfield Armory and Rock Island Arsenal were cranking out M1903 rifles at a furious pace, and many of the men that would depart for France with the 4th & 5th Marine Brigades were issued rifles that were fresh off the production line.
-The 5th Marine Regiment had more “old hands” heading into the war, and they would depart for France in the late spring/early summer of 1917.
-The freshly stood up 6th Marine Regiment would leave in the fall of 1917, with a considerable amount of their Marines carrying newly made rifles.
+The 5th Marine Regiment had more “old salts” heading into the war, and they would depart for France in the late spring/early summer of 1917.
+The freshly stood up 6th Marine Regiment would leave in the fall of 1917, with a considerable amount of their Marines carrying newly issued rifles.
 That said and as mentioned earlier, despite the significant number of new production M1903s the 4th Marine Brigade would have brought with them to France, archival research has shown that a significant amount of the rifles carried in WWI were from the earliest years of Marine M1903 procurement or prior.
 This can be further evidenced in period photos, with the “high-wall” stocks that were manufactured prior to theinception of WWI are just as commonly seen.